rsz_1m_garden_pic

 Aaron Strutt Image

-Trinity Financial has access to a range of lenders offering £1.5 million and £2.5 million mortgages to help borrowers purchase prime properties in London, Surrey and increasingly across the UK.
+Trinity Financial has access to a range of lenders offering £1.5 million and £2.5 million mortgages, helping borrowers purchase prime properties in London, Surrey and increasingly across the UK.

-In recent months, £1.5 million+ mortgage rates have come down, and there are larger loans on two-year fixes priced around 4.25% and five-year fixes below 4%.
+£1.5 million+ mortgage rates have increased in price following the Budget but larger loans on two-year fixes are priced around 4%, and five-year fixes are also below 4%.

-More banks and building societies are offering mortgage rates specifically targeting higher earners requiring more generous loan sizes, interest-only or mortgages with overpayment facilities.
+More banks and building societies are offering mortgage rates specifically targeting higher earners who require more generous loan sizes, interest-only mortgages, or mortgages with overpayment facilities.

-Halifax for Intermediaries is offering up to 5.5 times salary mortgages and competitively priced mortgages for those borrowing between £1 million and £5 million
+Halifax for Intermediaries offers up to 5.5 times salary mortgages and competitively priced mortgages for those borrowing between £1 million and £5 million.

 Here are some key steps and considerations to make securing a larger mortgage loan easier: